deeplearning4j/deeplearning4j/devguide.md

 * [DeepLearning4J](https://github.com/deeplearning4j/deeplearning4j): Contains all of the code for learning neural networks, both on a single machine and distributed.
 * [ND4J](https://github.com/deeplearning4j/nd4j): "N-Dimensional Arrays for Java".
 ND4J is the mathematical backend upon which DL4J is built.
 All of DL4J's neural networks are built using the operations (matrix multiplications, vector operations, etc) in ND4J.
 ND4J is how DL4J supports both CPU and GPU training of networks, without any changes to the networks themselves.
 Without ND4J, there would be no DL4J.
-* [Canova](https://github.com/deeplearning4j/Canova): Canova handles the data import and conversion side of the pipeline.
-If you want to import images, video, audio or simply CSV data into DL4J: you probably want to use Canova to do this.
+* [DataVec](https://github.com/deeplearning4j/Datavec): DataVec handles the data import and conversion side of the pipeline.
+If you want to import images, video, audio or simply CSV data into DL4J: you probably want to use DataVec to do this.
 * [Arbiter](https://github.com/deeplearning4j/Arbiter): Arbiter is a package for (amongst other things) hyperparameter optimization of neural networks.
 Hyperparameter optimization refers to the process of automating the selection of network hyperparameters (learning rate, number of layers, etc) in order to obtain good performance.
 * [DL4J Examples](https://github.com/deeplearning4j/dl4j-examples)